Philipp-Neubauer/FFWD-Fish/site/about.md

 title: About
 ---

-This is a Marsden Fund project.
+This project is funded by the Marsden fund, grant no. DFG-14-001.